Clubmates Travel

 Written by Alicia Stamford

-I wandered through the aisles of the Brisbane Disability Connection Expo at 20 minutes before opening, browsing the stands of all the exhibitors, hoping for some inspiration for our own display.
+I wandered through the aisles of the Brisbane Disability Connection Expo 20 minutes before opening, browsing the stands of all the exhibitors, hoping for some inspiration for our display.

 Animals?
 Jeeps?
 You’ve got me.
-I had stumbled across the stand of AS4P Care, specialising in farmstays and respite in Harrisville the beautiful Scenic Rim.
+I stumbled across the stand of AS4P Care, specializing in farm stays and respite in Harrisville, the beautiful Scenic Rim — a perfect example of inclusive disability tours that combine nature, therapy, and adventure.

-Then over walks over Joseph, with his wide-brimmed Akubra and a face that told a story.
+Then over walks over to Joseph, with his wide-brimmed Akubra and a face that tells a story.

 Our conversation delved into the essence of why nature and the outdoors play such a pivotal role in enhancing the well-being of individuals with disabilities.
 The benefits were clear, touching on mental health, physical activity, and emotional connection.
-It was a revelation, a reminder of the often-overlooked therapeutic aspects of our natural environment.
+It was a revelation, a reminder of the often-overlooked therapeutic aspects of our natural environment — aspects that disability travel services are beginning to integrate into their offerings.

 Watch Video